richpauloo/cosumnes_shiny/README.md

 # Contents

-The `clean` folder contains scripts that are automatically run every day at 04:00:00.
+The `clean` folder contains scripts that are automatically run every day at 04:00:00 UTC.
 Together these scripts:

-* retrieve data from [Solinst](https://www.solinst.com/) hardware
+* extract data from [Solinst](https://www.solinst.com/) hardware
 * clean and transform the data  (i.e. - adjust for reference elevation, baromaetric pressure)
 * generate a report of remaining battery life and recent monitoring well data and email that report to a contact list
 * push a clean version of the database to the cloud